ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The client can send a CoAP request protected with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} to the RS.
 This can be a unicast request targeting the RS {{RFC7252}}, or a one-to-many group request (e.g., over IP multicast) {{I-D.ietf-core-groupcomm-bis}} targeting the OSCORE group where the RS is also a member.

 To this end, the client uses the Group OSCORE Security Context already established upon joining the OSCORE group (e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}), unless it has a more recent Security Context that has been established in the group as a result of a group rekeying (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}).

+When the client communicates with the RS using the Group OSCORE Security Context, the RS verifies that the client is a legitimate member of the OSCORE group and especially the exact group member with the same Sender ID associated with the access token.
+This occurs when verifying a request protected with Group OSCORE, since the request includes the client's Sender ID and either it embeds a signature computed also over that Sender ID (if protected with the group mode), or it is protected by means of pairwise symmetric keying material derived from the asymmetric keys of the two peers (if protected with the pairwise mode).

 The RS may send a response back to the client, also protecting it with Group OSCORE.